robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 -   **Value:** *Your Google Cloud OAuth 2.0 Client ID*

 #### 2. Override the Install Command (Crucial Fix for Build Errors)
-To prevent common caching errors during deployment, we'll force Vercel to perform a clean installation of all packages every time.
+To prevent stubborn caching and integrity errors (`EINTEGRITY`) during deployment, we'll force Vercel to perform a clean installation of all packages every time.

 1. Go to your project's **Settings** tab.
 2. In the left sidebar, select **General**.